jaejinchoi/FFP/README.md

 ### [Note]

-When using option [-a], amino acids input, [-r] turns on automatically that disable reverse complement accounting, because peptide sequences have direction (start code -> stop codon).
-However, nucleotide sequences input is considered as a double helix and account reverse compliment as default option.
+When using option [-a], amino acids input, [-r] turns on automatically that disable reverse complement accounting, because peptide sequences are single strand that have direction (start code -> stop codon).
+However, nucleotide sequences input is considered as a double helix, of 'forward' and 'backward' strands, and account reverse compliment as default option.

 Use [-r] option that turn off reverse compliment accounting if input is single strand nucleotide sequences such as ribosomal DNAs.